 The Complicated Role of a Water-Resistive Barrier

 Synopsis: Every house needs a dedicated and effective water-resistive barrier to let out wind-driven rain and any other moisture.
 The role of the material behind the siding has become of the utmost importance.
-This detailed article describes the purpose of a WRB and how its performance is calculated, and includes details of the six types of water resistive barriers–standard and drainable housewraps, integrated panels, self-adhering barriers, fluid-applied barriers, and rigid-foam insulation.
+This detailed article describes the purpose of a Water-Resistive Barrier (WRB) and how its performance is calculated, and includes details of the six types of water resistive barriers–standard and drainable housewraps, integrated panels, self-adhering barriers, fluid-applied barriers, and rigid-foam insulation.
 Also included is data on nine different brands of WRB as well as frequently asked questions about WRBs asked of manufacturers.

 As a teenager, I worked for a small general contracting company.
 In between a lot of grunt work and coffee runs, I learned to do some carpentry.
 On two jobs, I helped install siding.
 When we installed cedar shakes, the carpenters taught me to offset each seam as much as possible to keep water from getting behind the siding.
 When installing clapboards, we backed up all of the butt joints with flashing, which has long been best practice.